Sadrita404/CNC-Router/README.md

 | **Total** |  |  | **392.85** |  |  |
 | **Round Off Total** |  |  | **395** |  |  |

-I have provided the links for the parts I will be self-sourcing, so that if readers want to recreate this, they will be able to get all the parts.This is also updated on the [Bom.csv](/Bom.csv)

 ## Copyright and License